pgRouting/pgrouting/doc/trsp/pgr_trspVia.rst

     :start-after: -- q6
     :end-before: -- q7

-Simulation of how algorithm works ...............................................................................
+Simulation of how algorithm works.
+...............................................................................

 The algorithm performs a :doc:`pgr_dijkstraVia`